tammet/gkc/README.md

 can change the `makefile` for optionally compiling without
 them: check the comments in the `makefile`.

-Third (currently unmaintained option) is to compile with the autototools under Linux, first rename `makefile`to something different and then do
+Third option is to compile with the autototools under Linux, first rename `makefile`to something different and then do

     ./Bootstrap